Friction coefficient determination

 4 Results of friction coefficient determination

-Assuming the validity of Coulomb's law of friction, the static friction coefficient characterizes the transition point from static to sliding friction.
-This is therefore the maximum limit value at which there is still no (significant) relative displacement of the two contact surfaces.
-The transition and the behavior in the sliding range is generally referred to as friction coefficient characteristic and is distinguished according to the tribological system into three types (A, B and C).
+Assuming the validity of Coulomb's law of friction, the static friction coefficient defines the point at which static friction transitions to sliding friction.
+This is therefore the maximum value at which there is still no significant relative displacement of the two contact surfaces.
+The transition and behaviour in the sliding range are generally referred to as the friction coefficient characteristic, which is distinguished according to the tribological system into three types (A, B and C).
 The transition point often cannot be uniquely identified for the static friction coefficient.
-Therefore, in the result presentation, the friction coefficient or friction number is given as a function of an irreversible relative displacement (in µm) between the contact surfaces and is indicated in the index of the friction coefficient.
+Consequently, in the results presentation, the friction coefficient or friction number is given as a function of irreversible relative displacement (in µm) between the contact surfaces, as indicated in the friction coefficient index.

 5 Test rigs